 Due to the high durability of the material the life span of EPDM roofs can range from 30 to 50 years, and it holds up really well against wind, water, and fire.

 TPO flat roofing is changed from solid to semi-solid state when heated.
 That enables the sheets or panels overlapping to fuse together.
 TPO sets itself apart from other commercial roofing systems, it has an extremely high-temperature tolerance.
 In the flat roofing industry, use of TPO roofing is steadily rising among Albany flat roof contractors.
 Thermoplastic has a lot of advantages, here are some to consider when selecting your next roofing application

 TPO can be less expensive than other commercial roofing.
-It is seen as a lower cost option when repairing a commercial roofing system.
+It is seen as a lower cost option when repairing a commercial roof system.
 The lower cost does not mean that the material will wear out soon.
 TPO and PVC can last about 15 to 20 years without needing any major repairs.

 Durability - The thermoplastic membrane is a type of flat roofing that offers excellent durability.
 The single ply is flexible, which allows it to withstand punctures or tears as well as many chemicals.

 Energy Efficient - Thermoplastic roofing can provide some major long-lasting benefits including low energy cost, due to their heat resistant properties.
 White TPO and PVC roofs are extremely reflective leading to lower cooling expenses.

 Weather Resistance - Thermoplastic roofing is excellent for places where the weather is going to play a big role in the longevity of the roof

 Thermoplastic membranes help to protect buildings in situations with heavy rain or hail and are even the option of choice in hurricane zones, having proven they can help withstand incredible winds, rain, and even debris that come with the strongest storms.